crozuk/pi-hole-wireguard-privoxy/README.md

 2. Open the configuration file with the command `sudo nano /etc/privoxy/config'.
 3. Look for the line `listen-address  127.0.0.0:8118` - this is the address and port the proxy server is running on.
 4. Update the listen address IP to match the IP address of the Raspberry Pi server you are connected to.
+5. Restart the Privoxy service with `sudo service privoxy restart`

+## Final setup

+#### Network Wide Ad-blocking

+Set your router primary DNS settings to the IP address of your Raspberry Pi server.
+All request made by devices on the network will be resolved via the Unbound DNS resolver and adverts blocked by Pi-hole.

+### VPN Proxy Server

+With Privoxy running - your device acts as a proxy server than can be used by any device on the network.
+Configure your application to use the proxy server at the address and port specified for the `listen-address` during Privoxy setup.